goREAL 2026

 Unfiltered Insights.

-The roundtable convenes senior executives and decision-makers from across the real estate private markets landscape, creating a setting for peer-level exchange on the issues shaping investment decisions, portfolio strategy, and capital deployment.
+The goREAL Roundtable brings together 35–40 senior leaders from across the real estate private markets in a closed-door, invitation-only setting.
+Attendees include institutional investors, asset managers, developers, operators, and capital providers, ensuring a broad representation of the industry for peer-level exchange on investment decisions, portfolio strategy, and capital deployment.

 Participants are carefully curated to ensure a balanced, senior-level composition across capital, investment, and operating perspectives.